vix993/FrontendForProffy/README.md

 ## Motivation

 This repository holds the Frontend for a project called [`Proffy`](https://proffys.vercel.app/), created during [Next Level Week #2](https://nextlevelweek.com/inscricao/2).
-In this bootcamp, we created a platform in which teachers can promote their services and students can get in contact with them.
+In this event, we decided to create a platform in which teachers can promote their services and students can get in contact with them.

 The Backend for this project can be found [`here`](https://github.com/vix993/BackendForProffy).